Dublin DUI Lawyer

 DUI Penalties in California

-Upon conviction, an individual could face a range of penalties depending on how many prior convictions they have (California DUI convictions count as priors for 10 years):
+Upon conviction, an individual could face a range of penalties depending on how many prior convictions they have (California DUI convictions count as priors for ten years):

 - First Offense - DUI is classified as a misdemeanor under California law.
-If convicted, the offender is facing 3 - 5 years of probation, fines of $390.00 up to $1000.00 with additional penalty assessments, DUI school, a 6-month driver's license suspension, and installation of an ignition interlock device.
+If convicted, the offender faces 3 - 5 years of probation, fines of $390.00 up to $1000.00 with additional penalty assessments, DUI school, a 6-month driver's license suspension, and installation of an ignition interlock device.

 - Second Offense - Requires a minimum of 96 hours in jail up to 1 year in jail and $390-$1,000 in fines, two years of license suspension, and one year of IID use.

-- Third Offense - Could warrant at least 120 days in jail and up to 1 year in jail, as well as $1,800 in fines, 3 years of license suspension, and 2 years of IID use.
+- Third Offense - Could warrant at least 120 days in jail and up to 1 year in jail, as well as $1,800 in fines, three years of license suspension, and two years of IID use.

 Standard DUI offenses are generally misdemeanors, though the presence of certain aggravating factors like the following could increase the offense to a felony which comes with a maximum of 3 years in jail: